keirans/azuremetadata/README.md

 ### Setup Requirements

-Include the module in your Puppetfile and include it in your roles / profiles and  factsync will do the rest for you.
+Include the module in your Puppetfile and let pluginsync do the rest for you.

 Puppetfile entries